Nehanth/MetroHack-main1/README.md

 - Google Map API for Places: It's searching for nearby hospitals with doctors specialising in the disease that the model detects by uploading fingerprints.

 ## What it does?🤔
+Our application utilizes machine learning to predict what genetic disease you may have, from just your finger tips!
+We then recommend you specialized doctors based on your type of disease, if our model predicts you're healthy we'll suggest you a general doctor.

 ## How we built it ⚙️

 ## Installation/Execution ✅